A SHOT-BY-SHOT ANALYSIS

-Look at the Harlequins!, pseudo-autobiographical, was partly Nabokov's response to individuals who had questioned whether or not Nabokov had a secret interest in young girls, considering his having written his Lolita character in several forms previously.
+Look at the Harlequins!, pseudo-autobiographical, was partly Nabokov's response to individuals who had questioned whether or not he had a secret interest in young girls.
 The two women and disguised male are significant enough to him, for some reason, that he resurrects them from Lolita and inserts them in the Harlequins book, this time confiding that one of the women was indeed an adolescent boy, supposedly himself.

 332 MS Lolita asleep.
 (1:28:10)

 She wakes up to the sound of the birds outside.
 Climbs out of bed and goes to kneel at the head of Humbert's cot.

 LOLITA: Wake up, Humbert, the hotel's on fire.

 LOLITA: Yeah!
 Get out of bed real quick.
 It's burning right down to the ground.

 HUMBERT: Oh, Lolita.
 Why'd you have to wake me?
 I only just got to sleep.
 Very funny.